-The statistics generally suggests that medical malpractice is a thing of the past.
+The statistics generally suggest that medical malpractice is a thing of the past.
 In 2003, there were almost 15,000 paid medical malpractice claims in the United States.
 By 2014, that number came down to a mere 900.
 However, the settled claims are just one part of the story.
 There is another kind of danger that is even greater: faulty medical technologies.

 Patients usually don’t know that they are victims in such cases.
 They don’t understand how the technology or equipment works.
 A layperson typically can’t tell the difference between an infection brought about by a dirty endoscope and one brought about because their immune system is weak.
-It’s always a good time to try and learn more about these technologies so you can better protect yourself from the dangerous ones.
+It’s always a good time to try and learn more about these technologies so you can better protect yourself from dangerous ones.

 1. IVC Filters